-The presence of a lookout on Poker Jim Butte dates to the spring of 1936 (Photo MT_RosebudCounty_PokerJimButteFireLookout_0012).63 In addition to the Poker Jim Butte Fire Lookout, three other observation stations in the Ashland District of the Custer National Forest were established following the regional directives (Map 4).64 These included Liscom Butte, in the northern part of the district, established as an observation camp in 1939, converted to a R-6 in 1958 and removed circa 2009;65 Yager Butte, in the central part of the district, established as an observation camp in 1939, converted to a R-6 structure in 1957, and removed in 2021;66 and Phillips Butte, stationed as a tent cabin in 1940, abandoned in the 1950s67 and later replaced by nearby Diamond Butte, also located on the eastern edge of the district.68 It stood initially as a single-story wood-frame building, erected by the Job Corps in 1956.
-In 1968, the present upper wood-frame structure was built on top of a cinder-block structure; it currently serves as a rental.
-Each location evolved through a series of structures before arriving in their current forms, which were eventually upgraded and equipped with mapping, communication, and minimalistic living quarters equipment.
-Except for the Poker Jim Butte Fire Lookout, none of the other feature the L-4 style.
+The presence of a lookout on Poker Jim Butte dates to the spring of 1936 (Photo MT_RosebudCounty_PokerJimButteFireLookout_0012).62 In addition to the Poker Jim Butte Fire Lookout, three other observation stations in the Ashland District of the Custer National Forest were established following the regional directives (Map 3).63 These included: Liscom Butte, in the northern part of the district, established as an observation camp in 1939, converted to a R-6 in 1958 and removed circa 2009;64 Yager Butte, in the central part of the district, established as an observation camp in 1939, converted to a R-6 structure in 1957, and removed in 2021;65 and Phillips Butte, stationed as a tent cabin in 1940, abandoned in the 1950s66 and later replaced as a lookout location by nearby Diamond Butte, also on the eastern edge of the district.67 Diamond Butte initially stood as a single-story wood-frame building erected by the Job Corps in 1956.
+In 1968, the present upper wood-frame structure was built on top of a cinderblock structure; it currently serves as a rental.
+Each location evolved through a series of structures before arriving in their current forms, all eventually upgraded and equipped with mapping, communication, and minimalistic living quarters equipment.
+Except for the Poker Jim Butte Fire Lookout, none of the others feature the L-4 style.

-The location of the Poker Jim Butte Fire Lookout, about 15 miles northeast of the National Register-listed Bones Ranch and east of the Tongue River became an instant hit, not only with area ranchers, but also with tourists, drawing 186 names from 19 states on the register located there during the following summer of 1937.
-69 The popularity of the area in general grew, especially with hunters, some of whom were not universally appreciated by the residents of the area.
-By 1935, people living near the Poker Jim Ranger Station, located in the Davis Prong drainage, approximately three miles south of the lookout, lodged complaints stating the hunters endangered their lives, "bullets apparently fired by hunters, splintered through the walls of their home;" another complained that "game seekers killed one of his horses and three head of cattle."
-70 The Station served as a base for many agricultural, hunting and camping activities during the early 1900s, including hosting the Boy Scouts, partly due to the presence of a "Bathing Pool."
-As the Poker Jim Butte Fire Lookout assumed a greater role in operations, such as the distribution of forest permits, the Poker Jim Ranger Station closed prior to 1952.
+The location of the Poker Jim Butte Fire Lookout, about 15 miles northeast of the National Register-listed Bones Ranch and east of the Tongue River, became popular, not only with area ranchers, but also with tourists, evidenced by the 186 names from 19 states that appeared on the lookout's register following the summer of 1937.68 The popularity of the area in general grew, especially with hunters, some of whom were not universally appreciated by the residents of the area.
+By 1935, people who lived near the Poker Jim Ranger Station, located in the Davis Prong drainage approximately three miles south of the lookout, lodged complaints stating the hunters endangered their lives.
+"Bullets apparently fired by hunters, splintered through the walls of their home;" and another complained that "game seekers killed one of his horses and three head of cattle."